Buy Prednisone (Prednisolone) online at lowes Price

 In contrast, prednisolone is already in its active form when administered and doesn't require conversion by the liver.

 Liver Function: For individuals with liver impairment, converting prednisone to prednisolone may be inefficient.
-In such cases, a doctor might prescribe prednisolone directly, as it doesn't require this metabolic conversion.
+In such cases, prednisolone might be prescribed directly, as it doesn't require this metabolic conversion.

-Using prednisolone correctly is crucial for its effectiveness and to reduce the risk of side effects.
+Using Prednisone correctly is crucial for its effectiveness and to reduce the risk of side effects.
 Here are general guidelines:

 Topical Forms: When using creams or ointments, apply a thin layer to the affected area as directed, avoiding the eyes, mouth, and open wounds.
 Wash your hands thoroughly after application unless your hands are the treated area.